Ohwaaan/Zoo/README.md

 # Zoo

-This repository is the websidte ce for Assignmetn 1 - zoo
+This repository is the website for Assignment 1 - Zoo